JackFerris2/cop4813-project/README.md

 ### Admin Capabilities
 The system now includes a dedicated admin interface for managing users and tasks.
+Admins can log into the website as normal and access the admin tools through the navigation bar.
-Admins can log in via a provided admin email and password, view all registered users, edit or delete any task in the system (regardless of owner), flag tasks that violate guidelines, give admin privileges to another account, and delete accounts altogether.
+Admins also have the ability to edit or delete any task in the system (regardless of owner) and flag tasks that violate guidelines so that their contents is hidden on a normal user dashboard.
+They can also view and edit all registered users, grant other users admin privileges, and delete accounts altogether.

 These features provide oversight and control, supporting administrative intervention when needed.